Lollobar17/Network_Security_Lab/scenarios/01_network_scanning/report.md

 enterprise environments.
 The presence of legacy protocols such as NetBIOS (139) highlights the importance of network hardening in regulated contexts.

-The next step is to verify whether the SIEM correctly detected and logged the scanning activity, and to review the alert mapping against MITRE T1046.
+The SIEM did not detect the scanning activity due to the absence of network-level monitoring.
+This gap will be addressed in the SIEM improvement roadmap by adding a dedicated network scanning detection rule integrated with a traffic monitoring layer.

 ---